UANATACA/RA-REPO/ra_gui.md

 </br>

-in the same way, MP4-format Video evidence is uploaded by using the following call:
+In the same way, MP4-format Video evidence is uploaded by using the following call:

 **API Reference:** <a href="#tag/Video-ID/paths/~1api~1v1~1upload~1video~1{video_identifier}/post">Upload Video</a>